This report will be filed under micro fishing trip reports and keiryu trip reports.

 With that set up, the drift you can get is as natural as it is possible to achieve (and still have a hook and line attached).
 It is extremely effective.
 One bit of advice, though: with such a small weight you will need to cut the tag ends of your yarn markers quite short to minimize wind resistance.
 Otherwise they will impede your cast.

-On Saturday, I started out with a ZPRO, a main line of 8X, a tippet of 10X, a single size 10 Dinsmore shot and a Tiemco 518 size 32 hook.
-(Tiemco has stopped making the 518 size 32 hooks, and I can no longer get them.
+On Saturday, I started out with a Suntech Suikei ZPRO, which has since been discontinued, a main line of 8X, a tippet of 10X, a single size 10 Dinsmore shot and a Tiemco 518 size 32 hook.
+(Tiemco has stopped making the 518 size 32 hooks, and they are no longer available).
 The Varivas Ultra Midge 2300 size 30 is almost as small and is still available.
+Google can find them for you.

 For a while I also fished with a Gamakatsu Zero Yamame, an extremely light wire hook designed for zero fishing.
 It did seem to produce more reliable hook sets.
 As a separate experiment, I tried using black thread in place of tippet.
 The Gamakatsu Ultimate tanago hooks are snelled to black thread rather than nylon mono.
 It doesn't seem to reduce their effectiveness.